Choosing the Best Salutation for Your Next Business Letter

 - Dear First Name (if you know the person well)

 Note that all of these salutations begin with the word “dear.”
-While you can simply start a letter with the person’s name, this can be seen as abrupt or even rude.
-Always begin your salutation with the word “dear” in a business letter.
+While you can simply start a letter with the person’s name, that can be misinterpreted as abrupt or even rude.
+It's always safe to begin your salutation with the word “dear” in a business letter.

-One exception is when you use the general salutation “To Whom It May Concern.”
-More on that in a moment.
+One exception is when you use the general salutation “To Whom It May Concern,” but more on that in a moment.